gilligan-ees-3310-2020/lab-04-assignment/lab-04-instructions.md

 T_surface_default = default$T_surface
 ```

-1. Change the surface albedo from “Earth’s average” to “Asphalt”. the
+1. Change the surface type from “Earth’s average” to “Asphalt” (don’t
+    change the surface temperature until the instructions tell you to)
-    changes in the local climate:
+    and describe the changes in the local climate:

     -   What is the albedo?
     -   Report the changes in shortwave and longwave light absorbed by
         the surface and going out to space.
     -   How much does the total balance of heat change (i.e., how many
         W/m<sup>2</sup> does the Earth lose or gain)?
-    -   Adjust the ground temperature until the Earth loses as much
+    -   Now, adjust the ground temperature until the Earth loses as much
         energy as it gains.
     -   What is the new surface temperature?
 How does it compare to the
         surface temperature in the default configuration?